-Section 2-1 Championship Format
+Section 2.1 Championship Format

-The Division II Men's Basketball Championship provides for a maximum field of 64 teams.
-The eight qualifiers in each regional will compete at a single regional site.
-The eight regional tournaments will be conducted March 16, 17 and 19 to determine the eight quarterfinalists that will advance to the Men's Elite Eight.
+In 2021, the Division II Men's Basketball Championship provides for a maximum field of 48 teams.
+The six qualifiers in each regional will compete at a single regional site, with the #1 and #2 seeds in reach region receiving a bye to the regional semifinals.
+The eight regional tournaments will be conducted March 13, 14 and 16 to determine the eight quarterfinalists that will advance to the Men's Elite Eight.